Professional Newborn Photography Investment

 All the advertisements, including social media ads (those aren’t all free!), 'free’ giveaways, promotions, and all promotional material for advertising (ie brochures, signs, cards/notes, business cards, bags, flyers, pens, logo gear + loot) AND the complimentary gifts I give my Newborn clients – these promotions and marketing materials are at my expense.

 I value quality products from small, Canadian companies, and the majority of my supplies that you have access to for your session is sourced from small business owners supporting their families;

 Some outfits + accessories can range from $30-$75, most sessions can include dozens;

 Backdrops are typically $120-$200 shipped, and I often utilize 2-3 per session.

 3. My Experience…

 The person who is holding the camera cannot be replaced.
 Don't undervalue the merit and benefit of experience, talent, creativity, expert eye, and personality.
-My skill and style have been honed through training and experience for over 6 years.
+My skill and style have been honed through training and experience for 10 years.
 I also have an additionally significant strength working with toddlers, young children, and youth because of my teaching degree (yes, I was a teacher before I started my Photography business!)

 I may charge more than a novice, but it’s my experience and unique expertise that makes me a professional photographer instead of a hobbyist or beginner ‘faux-tographer’